donnellyk/KVNBoundedImageView/README.md

 ## Extending KVNBoundingImageView

 This library is designed with extensibility in mind.
-It is fairly easy to implement your own detection, so long as you do the actual dection leg work yourself (ie: The hard part).
-Perhaps you have written a dog detector using `OpenCV` and to make an app focus on dogs, without pesky cats getting in the way (A noble calling).
+It is fairly easy to implement your own detection, so long as you do the actual detection leg work yourself (IE: The Hard Part).
+Perhaps you have written a dog detector using `OpenCV` and want to make an app focused on dogs, without pesky cats getting in the way (A noble calling).
 To accomplish this, all you have to do is implement `boundingRectangleForImage` in your subclass and return the `CGRect` that you wish to be visible.
 This rect needs to be in the `UIView` coordinate system (origin is in the upper-left).
-Keep in mind that `boundingRectangleForImage` may be called on a background queue, so no operations that are unsafe on threads should be done.
-As a convienence to developers who may be using your subclass, you should also extend `foundFeatures` and return all the rects (stored in `NSValue`) that where detected in the image.
+Keep in mind that `boundingRectangleForImage` may be called on a background queue, so operations that are not thread safe should be done.
+As a convenience to developers who may be using your subclass, you should also extend `foundFeatures` and return all the rects (stored in `NSValue`) that were detected in the image.

 ## Note on Optimization and Caching

 This library utilizes a NSCache to store the cropped images for fast recall.
-The key uses a supplied cache name along with the detection accurancy, bounding box scheme, and current view aspect ratio.
-This is so the image does not get resused in a view that is won't properly fit.
+The key uses a supplied cache name along with the detection accuracy, bounding box scheme, and current view aspect ratio.
+This is so the image does not get reused in a view that is won't properly fit.
 NSCache responds to OS-level memory warnings to clear space, but if you are worried about memory usage, minimize the different configuration you use or you can just use `setImage:` or pass nil for a cache name and nothing will be cached.
 This caching designed with use in a UITableView in mind, however it hasn't been extensively tested so proceed with caution.

 ### Memory Usage

 This library uses a bit more memory then one would think, mainly around the usage of CIDetector.
 CIDetector seems to have a problem with unbounded memory growth.
-Not reusing the detector, instead instantiating one as needed, mitigates this problem but still doesn't seem to remove it entirely.
+Not reusing the detector, instead instantiating one as needed, mitigates this problem but still doesn't seem to remove it entirely and is against what the documentation recommends.
 [OpenRadar](http://openradar.appspot.com/16061776) concerning this issue.

 ### Animations